 Some people also raise an objection: if I publish the information on this website, that will prevent us from publishing it later in a peer-reviewed journal.
 I think this is a non-issue, because the types of things I publish on the web are so much different than what would appear in a peer-reviewed journal that they would not infringe on the copyright.
 But I respect the different perspective that others might have and will keep the teaching example off my site if you are worried about this.

 Another objection that I've heard raised is that if I talk about an interesting idea on my website, someone may "steal" the idea.
 I also think this is a non-issue.
 I want people to use my ideas and get publications out of it.
 I'd like an acknowledgement, of course, and would be mildly irritated if I did not receive such recognition.
 But the more people doing work in an area I find interesting, the better off I (and hopefully the research community) would be.
 Again, if you have a concern about intellectual theft, I respect your viewpoint and will keep the teaching example off my site.

 Actually, it's funny in a sad way, but the only material that I am aware of that was re-used without attribution is a joke I wrote "How many members of an IRB does it take to screw in a lightbulb?"
 The original joke is at my old website, and I recycled it in the December 2008 issue of my monthly newsletter.
-Just to embarrass the people, let me mention that John Furedy and Maynard S. Clark used my joke without attribution.
-Perhaps they got it from issue 38 (September 2004) of the newsletter of the Society for Academic Freedom which also used my joke without attribution.
+There were several individuals who used this joke without giving me any credit, including the newsletter of the Society for Academic Freedom.
 I guess academic freedom means freedom to steal other people's work (as I said above, I'm mildly irritated).
 In contrast, K.H.
 Grobman did give me credit for this joke.